17 Coaching Techniques to Improve Skills

 Now, my great coaches?
 I have only had a few, and I could tell you their names, as well as the specific effects they had on my life.

 I compiled an incomplete, yet sufficient, list of 17 ways you and I can be a better coach.
-Not because we need to--I am sure you are a good coach---but because we want to be better.
+Not because we need to--I am sure you are a good coach---but because we want to improve coaching skills and become better.

 I compiled this list as a way for me (and you) to consistently get better as a coach, and maybe one day we will be great.